Privacy policy

 The legal basis for the processing is Art.
 6 (1) sentence 1 lit. b GDPR.
 The deletion of this data occurs either selectively for specific details when you remove them from our platform, or completely when you delete your account on our platform.

-• Contact management through Hubspot
+• Contact management through HubSpot

 • Use of your e-mail address for system notifications